mezdef/marcziani.com/_drafts/2014-00-00-the-humanity-of-detritus.md

 > I get it.
 It's nice up here.
 You can just shut down all the systems, turn out all the lights, and just close your eyes and tune out everyone.
 There's nobody up here that can hurt you.
 It's safe.

 The initial event continues to assault Stone (much as nausea rolls in waves), shattering the surrounding environment and her means of escape.
 The aftermath of each successive deluge leaves her in a state of repose, as if shedding the flight-or-fight state like a chrysalis, allowing Stone a form emotional rebirth.
 In the intervening 120 minutes the projectiles take to circle the planet, she floats—free of her 'space' skin—among the relics of the previous ISS inhabitants.
 The disarray they have left behind in the rush to evacuate retards her escape attempts, creating a clostrphobic environment in which the previous open air vertigo is replaced by the pressing confines of the space station.
-The 'inside' objects leave stone little room to move and when not avoided result in dazed confusion, but ultimatly escape.
+The 'inside' objects leave Stone little room to move and when not avoided result in dazed confusion, but ultimatly escape.

 ![image]